 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-This subject deals with human rights issues in mainland China and other regions of East Asia such as Japan, Hong Kong and Taiwan.
-The impact of the pre-modern Confucian tradition will be assessed on the shaping of human rights discourse in China and East Asian contexts.
+This subject deals with human rights issues in East and Southeast Asia, with some focus on the case of China.
+The impact of pre-modern Confucian and other traditions will be assessed on the shaping of human rights discourse here and in various Asian contexts.
 An important conceptual issue is the perceived contingent nature of human rights in non-Western locations.
-Students will be encouraged to investigate case studies drawn from democratic and workers rights movements, cases of religious and ethnic discrimination, media censorship, and resistance to patriarchal authority.
-The diverse ideas put forward by Chinese and East Asian human rights theorists will be evaluated as part of an ongoing debate about the dynamic and contested nature of human rights discourse East and West.
+Students will be encouraged to investigate case studies drawn from democratic and workers’ rights movements, cases of religious and ethnic discrimination, media censorship, and resistance to patriarchal authority.
+The diverse ideas put forward by East and Southeast Asian human rights thinkers will be evaluated as part of an ongoing debate about the dynamic and contested nature of human rights discourse in the modern world.

 Intended learning outcomes

 On successful completion of this subject, students should:

 gain an appreciation of major human-rights related issues facing East and Southeast Asian populations in the contemporary era;

 acquire insight into cross-cultural interpretations of human rights in East-West comparative contexts;

 acquire the ability to adopt critical frameworks in the interpretation of human rights in non-Western frameworks;

 develop oral and written communication skills by participant in tutorial discussion and the completion of essays and class papers;

 develop time management and organisational skills with regard to the timely completion of assessment items;